BrentBaccala/collaborate/README.md

    program runs on my instance to register the IP address with Google), then download and run bbb-install, something like this:

-   `sudo ./bbb-install.sh -v xenial-22 -s collaborate.freesoft.org -e cosine@freesoft.org`
+   `sudo ./bbb-install.sh -v xenial-22 -s collaborate.freesoft.org -g -e cosine@freesoft.org`

    or this, if you've already got SSL keys and certificates:

-   `sudo ./bbb-install.sh -v xenial-22 -s collaborate.freesoft.org -d`
+   `sudo ./bbb-install.sh -v xenial-22 -s collaborate.freesoft.org -g -d`

    SSL configuration is required for proper operation of Big Blue Button.

 1. Configure authentication into Big Blue Button

    There are many ways to do this.
-Installing Greenlight by adding the -g switch to the bbb-install.sh call is probably the simplest.
+Installing Greenlight (the `-g` switch on the bbb-install.sh call above) is probably the simplest.
    Check the Greenlight documentation for more information about what to do next (like adding users).
 The default Greenlight configuration allows anybody to sign up as a user, but moderators need to be added from the command line.

+   Installing Greenlight also installs a Postgres server (both in docker containers), which is handy because we need Postgres to manage our user lookup table.
+In fact, the database name `greenlight_production` is (currently) hard-wired in the package.

 1. Clone the [BrentBaccala/bigbluebutton](https://github.com/BrentBaccala/bigbluebutton) repository (not this one)